 This year the New York Jets are desperate to end a painful nine-year playoff drought.
-With an active offseason, a new head coach and a promising sophomore QB, the Jets are definitely a team to watch in 2019
+With an active offseason, a new head coach and a promising sophomore QB, the Jets are definitely a team to watch.

 In this New York Jets betting guide, we’ll examine the team’s recent results and current situation through a sports-betting lens to help you make smarter bets and hopefully win more money.
 Important topics we’ll cover include:

-- Valuable stats and tips for betting on the New York Jets in 2019.
+- Valuable stats and tips for betting on the New York Jets.

 - The team’s most important players and historical records.